haraldujc/pyladder/README.md

 # Issue log:

 1. The label for the top 'rung' is not displayed in the matplotlib line plot.
 Status = Fixed
 2. The ladder representation in file LINK32.DAT is returning a 'graph rendering failed' message.
 Status = Fixed
 3. Improve the visual rendering by including a marker on the vertical line segments for each level of the ladder.
 This would be helpful when using the class to render PLC ladder logic.
 Status = Oustanding
 4. Comment out debug lines.
 Presently the command line output is very verbose.
-Status = Oustanding
+Status = Fixed
-5. File LINK36.DAT is not rendering correctly
-6. File LINK20.DAT is not rendering correctly (out of order along y-axis)
+5. File LINK36.DAT is not rendering correctly (out of order along y-axis).
+Status = Fixed
-8. File LINK30.DAT is not rendering correctly (out of order along y-axis)
+6. File LINK20.DAT is not rendering correctly (out of order along y-axis).
+Status = Fixed
+7. File LINK30.DAT is not rendering correctly.
+Status = Fixed, however the ladder is too large to display, must find a scrollable plotting tool.
+8. Implement a scrollable visual plotting library.
+Status = Outstanding
+9. Implement a non-visual method call that returns only a planar/non-planar boolean.
+Can be used for batch jobs.